-Modern theoretical studies of $\eta\rightarrow 3\pi$ decay focus on a complete description of the final-state interactions within the SM, in order to extract the isospin-breaking, light-quark mass ratio $Q^2 \equiv \sqrt{(m_s^2 - \hat{m}^2)/(m_d^2 - m_u^2)}$, with $\hat{m}=(m_d + m_u)/2$, precisely~\cite{Anisovich:1996tx,Bijnens:2002qy,Bijnens:2007pr,Colangelo:2009db,Kampf:2011wr,Guo:2015zqa,Albaladejo:2017hhj,Colangelo:2016jmc,Colangelo:2018jxw}.
-There has been no further theoretical study of CP violation in $\eta \rightarrow\pi^+\pi^-\pi^0$ decay since 1966.
+Modern theoretical studies of $\eta\rightarrow 3\pi$ decay focus on a complete description of the final-state interactions within the SM, in order to extract the isospin-breaking, light-quark mass ratio $Q \equiv \sqrt{(m_s^2 - \hat{m}^2)/(m_d^2 - m_u^2)}$, with $\hat{m}=(m_d + m_u)/2$, precisely~\cite{Anisovich:1996tx,Bijnens:2002qy,Bijnens:2007pr,Colangelo:2009db,Kampf:2011wr,Guo:2015zqa,Albaladejo:2017hhj,Colangelo:2016jmc,Colangelo:2018jxw}.
+There has been no further theoretical study of $CP$ violation in $\eta \rightarrow\pi^+\pi^-\pi^0$ decay since 1966.
 Since the $\eta$ meson carries neither spin nor flavor, searches for new physics in this system possess special features.
-For example, $\eta\rightarrow\pi^+\pi^-\pi^0$ decay must be parity P conserving if the $\pi$ and $\eta$ mesons have the same intrinsic parity, so that C violation in this process implies that CP is violated as well.
-There has been, moreover, much effort invested in the possibility of flavor-diagonal CP violation via a non-zero permanent electric dipole moment (EDM), which is P and time-reversal T violating, or P and CP violating if CPT symmetry is assumed.
-Studies of flavor-diagonal, C and CP violating processes are largely lacking.
-We believe that the study of the Dalitz plot distribution in $\eta\rightarrow \pi^+ (p_{\pi^+}) \pi^- (p_{\pi^-}) \pi^0 (p_{\pi^0})$ decay is an ideal arena in which to search for C and CP violation beyond the SM.
+For example, $\eta\rightarrow\pi^+\pi^-\pi^0$ decay must be parity $P$ conserving if the $\pi$ and $\eta$ mesons have the same intrinsic parity, so that $C$ violation in this process implies that $CP$ is violated as well.
+There has been, moreover, much effort invested in the possibility of flavor-diagonal $CP$ violation via a non-zero permanent electric dipole moment (EDM), which is $P$ and time-reversal $T$ violating, or $P$ and $CP$ violating if $CPT$ symmetry is assumed.
+Studies of flavor-diagonal, $C$ and $CP$ violating processes are largely lacking.
+We believe that the study of the Dalitz plot distribution in $\eta\rightarrow \pi^+ (p_{\pi^+}) \pi^- (p_{\pi^-}) \pi^0 (p_{\pi^0})$ decay is an ideal arena in which to search for $C$ and $CP$ violation beyond the SM.
 Were we to plot the Dalitz distribution in terms of the Mandelstam variables $t \equiv (p_{\pi^-} + p_{\pi^0})^2$ and $u \equiv (p_{\pi^+} + p_{\pi^0})^2$, the charge asymmetry we have noted corresponds to a failure of mirror symmetry, i.e., of $t\leftrightarrow u$ exchange, in the Dalitz plot.
-In contrast to that C and CP violating observable, a nucleon EDM could be mediated by a minimal P- and T-violating interaction, the mass-dimension-four $\bar\theta$ term of the SM, and not new weak-scale physics.
-Since the $\bar\theta$ term is C even, it cannot contribute to the charge asymmetry, at least at tree level.
-Moreover, SM weak interactions do not support flavor-diagonal C and CP violation.
+In contrast to that $C$ and $CP$ violating observable, a nucleon EDM could be mediated by a minimal $P$- and $T$-violating interaction, the mass-dimension-four $\bar\theta$ term of the SM, and not new weak-scale physics.
+The $\bar\theta$ term can also generate $\eta\to \pi\pi$ and $\eta/\eta^\prime\to 4\pi^0$ decay, breaking $P$ and $CP$ explicitly, so that limits on the decay rate constrains the square of a $CP$-violating parameter~\cite{Pich:1991fq,Gutsche:2016jap,Zhevlakov:2018rwo,Guo:2011ir}.
+Since the $\bar\theta$ term is $C$ even, it cannot contribute to the charge asymmetry, at least at tree level.
+Moreover, SM weak interactions do not support flavor-diagonal $C$ and $CP$ violation.
+Note that the charge asymmetry is linear in $CP$-violating parameters.